Introduction

 Where it loses points:

-No transparency unless your developer explicitly enables it.
-The default experience is… laissez-faire.
+No transparency unless developers explicitly enable it.
+The default experience is laissez-faire.

 Tools That Are Partially Transparent (But Not by Default)

-ChatGPT can cite sources and show reasoning internally, but it won’t do so unless explicitly asked.
-And citations are “search-based,” not strict retrieval grounding.
+ChatGPT.
+Transparency Score: 60/100.
+Can cite sources and show reasoning internally, but won't do so unless explicitly asked.
+Citations are "search-based," not strict retrieval grounding.

-Copilot shows Bing search snippets and links, but the model still blends web info with its own understanding.
-Transparency is there… somewhere in the mix.
+Microsoft Copilot.
+Transparency Score: 55/100.
+Shows Bing search snippets and links, but blends web info with its own understanding.
+Transparency exists somewhere in the mix.

 Tools That Offer Low Transparency